Benjamin-Onu/skilled-elearning-landing-page/README-template.md

 ### What I learned
 Overview of learnings
--Use of Figma as a great and helpful design tool for getting colors and typography -Being able to study the layout of the website and get it -Media Queries to ensure different grids for different devices -Import embedded fonts into the CSS file
+-Use of Figma as a great and helpful design tool for getting colors and typography -Being able to study the layout of the website and get it using CSS grid -Media Queries to ensure different grids for different devices -Import embedded fonts into the CSS file